opatiny/octanis-internship-workbook/docs/mechanics/3D-printing/printers.md

 - re-insert filament
 - check that extrusion is good
 - manually calibrate the printer again (take care not to be too close to the bed again...)

+### nozzle touches the bed and scratches glue layer

+- it seems that the printer is not calibrated well, so you have to re-calibrate it but first:
+- if the glue layer is really damaged, you might want to remove it
+- unscrew the three screws in the middle of the bed
+- take the bed off
+- pour some acetone on the bed and use a scraper to remove all the glue
+- once the bed is clean use spray glue to make a new layer of glue (it can be really thin and hardly visible)
+- screw the bed back in place, make sure that it is fixed well enough not to be able to rotate
+- calibrate the printer again

+### printer makes weird ticking noises while calibrating

+When calibrating, the printer goes to the end of each axis, where it bumps into something.
+This generates a spike in the stepper motors power consumption, which allows to set the origin of the axis.
+Along the Y axis, the head bumps into a screw, which tends to loosen itself.
+Therefore, the bump is not detected and the head moves up and down repeatedly.
+To fix this, tighten the screw a bit.